-Surface Renew uses a five-part system to restore your deck
+Surface Renew uses a four-part system to restore your deck

 Stripping: Removal of previously failed finishes is critical to a quality deck restoration.
 Oil-based deck stains are meant to penetrate deep into the wood fibers for maximum protection.
 If you have not removed a previous coat, it is possible that the stain will provide little to no protection and form a thin layer on top of the wood rather than penetrate.
 When this happens, typically your deck is prone to flaking and peeling in a short amount of time.
 When a finish has started to fail, it is best practice to strip the wood down to its natural state prior to brightening and/or staining.

 Brighten Your Deck: Commercial-grade cleaners are caustic in nature and raise the PH level of the wood.
 For best results, a wood brightener must be applied after a cleaning or stripping.
 This step is one of the most overlooked steps in deck restoration, however, it returns wood to its natural look and neutralizes the cleaning-stripping compound so that the deck does not darken

 We Stain Your Deck: After properly prepping your deck for a new coat of stain, we continue the project by applying a premium-grade deep penetrating oil stain.
 Every deck we stain is hand brushed for superior quality.